 Therefore, inhibiting CD99 presents itself as a very attractive treatment option.
 However, to date, there are no drugs that can successfully inhibit CD99 on Ewing sarcoma cells.

-Our first International Explorer Grant has been awarded to Professor Aykut Üren from Georgetown University in Washington, DC, USA, to investigate if drugs that are able to interact with CD99, could be developed as a novel treatment for Ewing sarcoma with reduced side effects.
+Our first International Explorer Grant was awarded to Professor Aykut Üren from Georgetown University in Washington, DC, USA, to investigate if drugs that are able to interact with CD99, could be developed as a novel treatment for Ewing sarcoma with reduced side effects.

 Professor Üren and his research group have discovered that an existing drug, clofarabine, which is already used to treat children with acute lymphoblastic leukaemia, directly binds to CD99 and inhibits its activity.
 The drug kills Ewing sarcoma cells with great selectivity.
 However, clofarabine, when used in leukaemia patients, shows severe side effects, which are due to its ability to inhibit DNA synthesis in normal cells, a process that takes place inside the cell.